Balanica: Tools

-Observing skeletal elements in the assemblage (77% appendicular skeleton, 15% teeth, 14% axial skeleton, 9% heads), it points towards a mayor contribution of high-utility parts.
-Tools found among the hominin remains are almost identical to the tools found in Middle East at that period pointing to the contact or even mixing of two populations.
-Remains, originating from the Middle Paleolithic, include numerous artefacts, fauna remains and hearths.
-Also found were stone tools for leather processing, or Quina type grattoir de côté.
+Analysis of the skeletal assemblage—comprising 77% appendicular skeleton, 15% teeth, 14% axial skeleton, 9% heads—indicates a predominance of high-utility body parts.
+The tools found in association with the hominin remains are nearly identical to those from contemporaneous Middle Paleolithic sites in the Middle East, suggesting contact or even intermingling between the two populations.
+The Middle Paleolithic layers also yielded numerous lithic artefacts, faunal remains, and hearths.
+Among the tools were implements likely used for hide processing, including grattoirs de côté of the Quina type.

-Specifically, stone tools from Velika and Mala Balanica caves show a distinctive assortment of characteristics, like large flakes with at least one blunt margin, distinctive scalar Quina retouch, extensive reworking of scrapers, and the predominance of scrapers in the assemblage.
-These characteristics are not noticed in the similarly dated assemblages from the surrounding region.
-They show strong similarities with the contemporaneous Yabrudian facies of the Acheulo-Yabrudian complex.
-These findings strongly suggest movement of population, and possible cultural interactions between Southwest Asia (Levant) and the Balkans during the Chibanian.
+Stone tools from the Velika and Mala Balanica caves exhibit a distinctive combination of features, including large flakes with at least one blunt margin, characteristic scalar Quina retouch, extensive reworking of scrapers, and a marked predominance of scrapers within the assemblage.
+These traits are absent in contemporaneous assemblages from the surrounding region.
+Instead, they closely resemble the Yabrudian facies of the Acheulo-Yabrudian complex in Southwest Asia.
+This strong technological affinity suggests population movement and potential cultural interactions between the Levant and the Balkans during the Middle Pleistocene.

-The tools were used for butchering of animals, including skinning, dismembering and defleshing of bones, leaving butchering and cut marks on the bones, which are in 90% of cases limb bones.
-Some 30% of total bones was manually hit whilst fresh, producing oblique angles and curved profiles.
-On many, hammerstone percussions were identified, with flake scars and splinters.
-Almost one third of the bones was treated by fire.
-Such abundance of burnt traces may be a result of intense cooking, or cleaning the living floors in the cave.
+The tools were used in the butchering of animals, including skinning, dismembering, and defleshing, as evidenced by cut marks—primarily on limb bones, which comprise 90% of the modified specimens.
+Approximately 30% of the total bone assemblage was intentionally fractured while still fresh, resulting in oblique fracture angles and curved break profiles.
+Many bones display evidence of hammerstone percussion, including flake scars and splintering.
+Nearly one third of the bones show signs of burning.
+This high frequency of burnt remains may reflect intensive cooking practices or the cleaning and maintenance of living surfaces within the cave.